The Associative Property Followed By The Commutative Property

 • For multiplication: a * b = b * a

 The scientific basis of the commutative property is rooted in the fundamental axioms of arithmetic.
-It stems from the way numbers are constructed and how operations are defined on them.
+That said, it stems from the way numbers are constructed and how operations are defined on them.
 This property is crucial for simplifying expressions and solving equations because it allows us to rearrange terms to make calculations easier.
 In more advanced mathematics, the commutative property is a cornerstone of algebraic structures such as fields and rings.

 Historical Context and Evolution